commercetools/nodejs/docs/cli/discount-code-generator.md

 - The ```--quantity``` flag represents the number of codes to be generated.
 It must be a number between 1 and 500000
 - The ```--code-length``` flag is used to customise the discount codes according to individual use cases. (more info in Exmples)
 - The ```--input``` flag specifies the path to a CSV or JSON file containing the options the discount codes should have.
 If this flag is omitted, discount codes without any attributes will be generated.
 - The ```--output``` flag specifies where to output the generated codes.
+Several notes on this flag:
-Note that if this file already exists, it will be overwritten.
+  - If the file specified already exists, it will be overwritten.
+  - The default location for status report logging is the standard output.
+  - If no output path is specified, the generated codes will be logged to the standard output as a result, status reports will be logged to a `discountCodeGenerator.log` file
 - The ```--delimiter``` flag specifies the delimiter used in the input file and/or output file if any or both are CSV.
 Defaults to ```','``` if omitted and will be ignored if neither input nor output is CSV
 - The ```--multivalueDelimiter``` flag specifies the delimiter for arrays in CSV.
 Note that only the ```cartDiscounts``` field if present should be an array.
 Defaults to ```';'``` if omitted